“Sonnet to Deception”

 This lover’s tale is one that’s beastly bold.

-as near her hearth, his craft of wanton fire.
+as near her hearth, his craft a wanton fire.

 He captures soon her heart; his lies unfold.

-to take her; then to crush her in the cold.
+to take her and to crush her with his lies.

-Now blows the winter’s rain against the pane.
+Now blows the wintry rain against the pane.

 as now she listens; not with love, but hate.